Geography and Anthropology

 GEOG 341 Weather and Society (3 crs)

-Prerequisite: GEOG 104 or consent of instructor.
+Prerequisite: Minimum sophomore standing or consent of instructor.

 This course provides the student with a theoretical and applied understanding of meteorological events and their subsequent impacts upon society.